NLnetLabs/rotonda/design docs/design-fiq.md

     // compound filter expressions returns `accept`.
     // You could also add a `or` statement, that
-    // runs if the return code is `reject`. filter set-rov-communities for route {
+    // runs if the return code is `reject`.
+    //
+    // Note that this filter will always return `accept`,
+    // regardless of the validation.
+It's just used to
+    // set the corresponding communities on the route. filter set-rov-communities for route {
         (
             rov-valid or
+            // The terms down here will only be run if the
+            // the first term, rov-valid, will return
+            // `reject`.
+            //
+            // If they run, they will always be run both.
             ( rov-invalid-length and
             rov-invalid-asn )
         ) and then {
             accept;
         };
+        // `accept` is implicit at this point.
+    }

+    // This filter will actually drop invalids, since the
+    // only term mentioned returns `reject` when not finding
+    // the correct ROA.
+    filter drop-rpki-invalid for route {
+        rov-valid;
     }
 }